pozitron57/open-source-comments/index.md

 Please share your experience if you are using one of the commenting systems listed in the table.
-Write a short summary and provide your "Likes" and "Dislikes" to help other users to decide which commenting system suits them best.
+Write a short summary and provide your "Likes" and "Dislikes" to help others to decide which commenting system suits them best.